poli-git/ZeroKnowledge_home_challenge/methods/README.md

-# zkVM Methods
+# Fermah - Challenge:  zkVM Methods

-This directory contains the [zkVM] portion of your [RISC Zero] application.
+This directory contains the [zkVM] portion of the [RISC Zero] application.

-This is where you will define one or more [guest programs] to act as a coprocessor to your [on-chain logic].
+It was defined the `is_odd` [guest program] to act as a coprocessor to the [on-chain logic].

-> In typical use cases, the only code in this directory that you will need to edit is inside [guest/src/bin].

-## Writing Guest Code

-To learn to write code for the zkVM, we recommend the [Hello World tutorial][zkvm-hello-world].

-Examples of what you can do in the guest can be found in the [RISC Zero examples].

 ## From Guest Code to Binary File